hodgkinlab/fuccipaper/README.md

 20120316-info.mat
 20120413-info.mat

-Scripts [runBootstrapParamsS1.m] and [runBootstrapParamsS3.m] produce bootstrapped confidence intervals for parameters from Supplementary Tables S1 amd S3.
-These scripts create files
+Scripts [runBootstrapParamsS1.m], [runBootstrapParamsS3.m] and [runBootstrapParamsS3_v2] produce bootstrapped confidence intervals for parameters from Supplementary Tables S1 amd S3.
+The difference between [*S3.m] and [*S3_v2.m] is that the former uses a complete dataset for each condition, whereas the latter uses a set of randomly chosen siblings from all sibling pairs for each condition.
+Table S3 presetned in the paper is generated using [*S3_v2.m].
+Together these 3 scripts create files:

 data/
 boundsS1.mat
 boundsS3.mat
+boundsS3_v2.mat

+... as well as these auxiliary files: data/ bounds.mat moments.mat

+Script [runBoundsVSMoments.m] compares estimated bounds from [data/bounds.mat] to estimated parameters of EMG recorded in [data/moments.mat].
+This script is not used in the current version of the paper.

 Script [runBootstrapParamsS2.m] produces bootstrapped confidence intervals for parameters from Supplementary Table S2.
 The intervals are printed in the console.

+Script [runTotDivDist.m] fits various distributions (e.g., lognormal, gamma, Weibull) to data.

 === Section 2: Processing FACS data ===